Skip to main content

 International Schools with Other Languages of Instruction

-Deutsche Schule Tokyo Yokohama (DYST)
+Deutsche Schule Tokyo Yokohama (DSTY)

 • Curriculum: German curricula, High school diploma Abitur, Fachoberschulreife, Realschulabschluss, Hauptschulabschluss